zijizhu/proto-non-param/README.md

 ## Environment Setup

 Setting up the environment involves the following steps:
-- Installing required Python packages listed in `requirements.txt`,
+- Install required Python packages listed in `requirements.txt`,
-- Installing `dinov2` without its dependencies for better compatibility (mainly to exclude `xformers`).
+- Install `dinov2` without its dependencies for better compatibility (mainly to exclude `xformers`).
 We use commit `e1277af` of `dinov2` repository.
 Additionally, please ensure the PyTorch version meets `torch<2.4.0` to avoid performance regression.

 To install Python packages used in this repository:
 ```sh